mapsplugin/cordova-plugin-googlemaps/README.md

 ### debug

-In order to confirm the clustered bounds for a cluster icon, you can set true of this flag.
+~~In order to confirm the clustered bounds for a cluster icon, you can set true of this flag.
-Blue polygon will be drawn.
+Blue polygon will be drawn.~~ (Currently not available, but I will implement this again later)

 -------